rish-16/tp/docs/DeveloperGuide.md

 5. Data should be stored locally in an easily-editable text file.
 6. Should not depend on any cloud-based remote server.
 7. Data should not be stored in an external Database Management System (DBMS) or data warehouse.
+8. Clinic staff inexperienced in using computers should be able to easily use Doc'it.
+9. The GUI should work well and not result in resolution-related inconveniences to the user for screen resolutions 1920x1080 and higher, and screen scale at 100% and 125%.
+10. The GUI should be usable, defined as the ability to carry out all functions, even if resolution is not optimal, for resolutions 1280x720 and higher and screen scale at 150%.

 ### Glossary